art-institute-of-chicago/data-aggregator/docs/FIELDS.md

 ## Shop Categories

-Tag-like classifications of shop products
+Tag-like classifications of shop products For a description of all the endpoints available for this resource, see [here](ENDPOINTS.md#shop-categories).

 * `id` - Unique identifier of this resource.
 Taken from the source system.
 * `title` - Name of this resource